 Local dining establishments have earned their places on prestigious list

 In the world of dining, there's no higher honor for a restaurant than a Michelin star.
-And San Diego now boasts five establishments with that esteemed distinction — including one that has earned Michelin's top global honor of three stars.
+And San Diego now boasts four establishments with that esteemed distinction — including one that has earned Michelin's top global honor of three stars.
 Check out the lineup of local Michelin-starred restaurants — plus those that have earned Michelin's likewise prestigious "Bib Gourmand" designation for quality plus value.

 Stars